rust-mcp-stack/rust-mcp-sdk/doc/getting-started-mcp-server.md

 ## Step 5: Create a handler for handling MCP Messages

-We need to create a handler for handling MCP messages including requests and notifications coming from the MCP Client.
+We need to create a handler (handler.rs) for handling MCP messages including requests and notifications coming from the MCP Client.

 > **Note:** [rust-mcp-sdk](https://github.com/rust-mcp-stack/rust-mcp-sdk) provides two type of handler traits that we can chose from:`mcp_server_handler` which is recommended for most use cases and `mcp_server_handler_core` which gives us more control but we will be responsible for every incoming request, notification and errors.